 ‘I Just Want to be Me’: End of life care for trans and gender diverse communities

-Hospice UK believes that everyone should receive high quality end of life care, no matter who they are.
-As part of this, we are committed to understanding the barriers faced by trans and gender diverse people when accessing end of life, hospice, and palliative care.
+Hospice UK believes that everyone should receive high quality end of life care.
+Our work to promote equity includes a focus on understanding the barriers faced by trans and gender diverse people when accessing end of life, hospice, and palliative care.

 “Trans and gender diverse people frequently experience unequal access to health and care services, and the same is true for care at the end of life.